Welcoming boys and a new school

 Why should girls have all the fun?

-From September 2014, the Stephen Perse Foundation will educate boys at its previously girls-only junior school.
-The senior school will follow suit in 2018.
+From September 2014, the Stephen Perse Foundation has been educating boys at its previously girls-only Junior School.
+The Senior School will follow suit in 2017.

 Both schools will remain true to their heritage of single sex teaching and adopt a diamond formation, with co-education in our pre-prep and 6th form college and parallel classes in core subjects for boys and girls between the ages of nine and 16.
 Throughout, boys and girls will be together for the creative arts and many sports.
 They will also share facilities such as libraries and will eat and socialise together.